 Depending on the type of organization and internal or external reporting requirements, intelligently designed tools are needed to simplify tasks for a wide array of users upstream and downstream, from field managers to project managers, and asset managers to non-profit executive directors or asset owners.
 Let’s take a look at a few of these possible users and the data challenges they face:

-Non Profit ED & Social Enterprise Managers
+1. Non Profit & Social Enterprise Impact Measurement

 Those who get funding from foundations or government sources are often required to commit outcome and output numbers, which usually requires them to communicate results from unique beneficiaries across different programs.